 Twice Weekly Live Webinar Broadcast

 Co-founder and author of the books, The Journey of the Heroic Parent and The Audacity to Be You, Dr. Brad Reedy broadcasts live webinars each week for parents and family members.
-Topics include dealing with specific mental health and addiction topics and well as parent education.
+Topics include specific mental health and addiction issues as well as parent education.
 Parents can interact with Dr. Reedy and ask live questions.
 These webinars provide parents a wealth of resources both during and after their child’s stay at Evoke.
-Evoke parents are provided life-time access to these broadcasts, offering them an opportunity to reconnect to the lessons learned during their child’s stay.
+Evoke parents are provided lifetime access to these broadcasts, offering them an opportunity to reconnect to the lessons learned during their child’s stay.